Clickbank Vs Amazon Affiliate Program: Which One?

 But there are certainly situations where both would work very well too.

-For example, say you’re in the food/recipes niche or the fitness niche… There are plenty of foodie or fitness related digital products on Clickbank.
+There are plenty of foodie or fitness related digital products on Clickbank.

 but also plenty of physical products on Amazon – whether that be kitchen gadgets, fitness equipment or simply books would fit in well with those niches.